tesk9/focus-style-manager/README.md

 Focus styles can be confusing/unhelpful for users who interact with applications primarily through point & click.

-This library will detect whether the user's last interaction was a keyboard event, mouse event, or touch event.
+This library will detect whether the user's last interaction was a keyboard event or mouse event.

 Then, it will use this state to display the styles that you specify for this type of user.